VarunGit2022/Mini-Blog/README.md

 5. Bootstrap
 6. SQLite (for the database)

-To use Orchard Fresh Fruits on your local machine, follow these steps:
+To use Mini Blog on your local machine, follow these steps:

 Clone the repository from GitHub: git clone https://github.com/VarunGit2022/Mini-Blog.git Install the required dependencies: pip install -r requirements.txt